Decentralized finance: Decentralized exchanges

+Advantages

 Because traders on a decentralized exchange often do not need to transfer their assets to the exchange before executing a trade, decentralized exchanges reduce the risk of theft from hacking of exchanges, but liquidity providers do need to transfer tokens to the decentralized exchange.
 Decentralized exchanges are also more anonymous than exchanges that implement know your customer (KYC) requirements.

-There are some signs that decentralized exchanges have been suffering from low trading volumes and market liquidity.
-The 0x project, a protocol for building decentralized exchanges with interchangeable liquidity attempts to solve this issue.
+As of 2018, there were signs that decentralized exchanges had been suffering from low trading volumes and reduced market liquidity.
+The 0x project, a protocol for building decentralized exchanges with interchangeable liquidity, attempted to solve this issue.

-Drawbacks
+As of mid‑2025, weekly trading volume on decentralized exchanges (DEXs) averaged around $18.6 billion, with more than 9.7 million unique wallets interacting with DeFi protocols.

+Disadvantages

-Due to a lack of KYC processes, and no way to revert a transaction, users are at a loss if they are ever hacked for their passwords or private keys.Additionally, users staking in DeFi protocols can suffer what is called an impermanent loss.
+Due to a lack of KYC processes, and no way to revert a transaction, users are at a loss if they are ever hacked for their passwords or private keys.
+Additionally, liquidity providers staking in DeFi protocols can suffer what is called an impermanent loss if, when withdrawn, the token pairs they have invested in have altered in value ratio significantly.

 Although liquidity pool DEX are the most widely used, they may have some drawbacks.
-The most common problems of liquidity pool DEXes are price slippage and front running.
+The most common problems of liquidity pool DEXes are market price impact, slippage, and front running.

-Price slippage occurs because of the AMM (Automated Market Makers) nature itself — the larger the deal, the stronger impact it has on the price.
+Price impact occurs because of the AMM (Automated Market Makers) nature itself — the larger the deal, the stronger impact it has on the price.
 For example, if the constant product AMM is in use, every deal must keep the product xy = k constant, where x and y are quantities of two cryptocurrencies (or tokens) in the pool.
-So the larger is the input amount Δx, the lower is the final ratio y / x that gives an exchange price.
-The problem is mostly significant for large deals or small liquidity pools.
+Price impact is non-linear, so the larger is the input amount Δx, the lower is the final ratio y / x that gives an exchange price.
+The problem is mostly significant for relatively large deals versus the liquidity pool size.

 Front running is a special type of attack in public blockchains when some participant (usually a miner) seeing an upcoming trading transaction puts his own transaction ahead (playing with a transaction fee for example), making the initial transaction less profitable or even reverted.
+To provide some protection against front running attacks, many DeFi exchanges offer a slippage tolerance option for end-users.
+This option serves as a safeguard, allowing users to set a limit on the worst acceptable price they are willing to accept from the time of transaction signing.